Consumer Medicine Information

 Tell your doctor if you have allergies to any of the ingredients listed at the end of this leaflet.

-Tell your doctor if you are pregnant or intend to become pregnant.
+Tell your doctor if you are pregnant, suspect that you are pregnant or intend to become pregnant.
 Like most medicines of this kind, STILNOX is not recommended to be used during pregnancy.
 Your doctor will discuss the risks and benefits of taking it if you are pregnant.

 Tell your doctor if you are breast-feeding or planning to breast-feed.
 STILNOX can pass into breast milk.
 Your doctor will discuss the risks and benefits of using it if you are breast-feeding or planning to breast-feed.